Subspace Polynomials and Cyclic Subspace Codes: Cyclic Subspace Codes

+An immediate consequence of Lemma~\ref{lemma:sizeOfCycles} is that the largest possible size of an orbit is $\frac{q^n-1}{q-1}$, which justifies Definition~\ref{definition:orbit}.
+As will be shown in the sequel (see Section~\ref{section:deg_orbit}), the parameter $t$ from Lemma~\ref{lemma:sizeOfCycles} must also divide~$k$.
+A formula for the number of orbits of each possible size is given in~\cite{Drudge}.
 Most of the $k$-dimensional subspaces of $\bF_{q^n}$ have full length orbits.
 The main goal in constructing cyclic codes is to obtain as many orbits as possible in the code.
 This task will be left for future work.
 In this work we consider first the existence of cyclic codes with one full length orbit and cyclic codes with multiple full length orbits.
 Later, we consider the largest cyclic codes for which all the orbits are degenerate.